atomone-hub/genesis/README.md

 worse for $phATOM holders.
 This widening of the gap could in theory happen at any time with governance.

-The $ATOM1s bonded toward auto-staking does not count toward calculating the bonding ratio target of 2/3 in either the numerator or denominator--they are ignored.
+The $ATOM1s bonded toward auto-staking do not count toward calculating the bonding ratio target of 2/3 in either the numerator or denominator--they are ignored.